uptonking/note4yaoo/dev/jobless/frontend/job-fe-browser-event-loop.md

 - All microtasks are completed before any other event handling or rendering or any other macrotask takes place.
   - it guarantees that the application environment is basically the same (no mouse coordinate changes, no new network data, etc) between microtasks.

+- `requestAnimationFrame` (rAF)'s callbacks are ... callbacks

+- Only one of macrotasks will get executed per event-loop iteration, selected at the first step

+- Also microtask are tasks, and their processing itself will also block the event loop like any other task

 ## [Difference between microtask and macrotask within an event loop context](https://stackoverflow.com/questions/25915634)